Pharmacists From Inside of Canada

 Please see Step Two for additional information on supporting documents.

-Step 2: Submit Supporting Documents to the College
+Step 2: Submit Supporting Documents to CPhM

 • Registration Fee